automata-network/tdx-attestation-sdk/tdx/README.md

 ### Getting Started with Docker

-First, install Docker in your machine, then build the docker image with [Dockerfile](../Dockerfile).
+First, install Docker in your machine, then build the docker image with [Dockerfile](../Dockerfile), or use our pre-built docker images at [packages](https://github.com/automata-network/tdx-attestation-sdk/pkgs/container/tdx-attestation-sdk).
 ```bash
 docker build -t tdx-attestation .
 ```